Honours in History

-- Honours Degree Students intending to take an Honours Degree with a Major in History must comply with the Regulations for the Honours Degree of Bachelor of Arts.
+- Students intending to take an Honours Degree with a Major in History must comply with the Regulations for the Honours Degree of Bachelor of Arts.

-- For consideration as entrants during the Fall semester, students must make application by 30 June; for the Winter semester, by 1 November.
-Applications received after 30 June will be considered for the Winter semester; applications received after 1 November will be considered for the next Fall semester.
-Students intending to complete an Honours degree in History will be assisted by a faculty advisor who will help them in planning their academic programs.
-The academic programs for Honours students must be approved by the Head or delegate.
+- Applicants must apply by June 30th for the Fall semester and by November 1st for the Winter semester in order to be considered for admission.
+Applications received after June 30th will be considered for the Winter semester and applications received after November 1st will be considererd for the next Fall semester.
+Students intending to complete an Honours degree in History will be assisted by a faculty advisor in planning their academic programs.
+The academic programs for Honours students must be approved by the Head of the Department or delegate.

 - No more than 27 transfer credit hours may be included in the minimum 60 credit hours required for the Honours degree in History.